Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/impl.md

    |                      ^^^^^^^^^^^^^^^^^^^^^^^^ private field
 ```

-This is because although `Cat` is public, `name` is not.
+This is because although `Cat` is public, it's `name` is not.

 We could, of course, simple make `name` public, but this means anything can access it at any time and, if your `cat` is
 mutable, the name can be changed.
 We don't want anything renaming Yuki, so, we'll manage the property privately.

 To create the object then, we'll need a "constructor", a function that is associated with our `Cat` type, that returns
-and instantiated object.
-To do this we need to use the `impl` block.
+an instantiated object.
+To do this we need to use an `impl` block.

 ## impl